cm21egd/Final-Year-Project-2025/README.md

 Part 6 contains code used for the extraction of all of the descirptors for the machine learning.
 Part 7 is the generation of MOPAC input files for the solvents in order to calculate the HOMO and LUMO for each of the solvents to calculate the difference of these to the solutes.
 The final parts are the machine learning code and evaluation parameters to calulate how accurate these methods were at calculating the solubility of these compounds in various solvents.
-The Initial and Final Datasets are included, in which information of the solvents and solutes and their experimental logS values.
+The Initial and Final Datasets are included, in which information of the solvents and solutes and their experimental logS values cna be found.